qverron/probe_design/README.md

 is masked out from the reference genome used by nHUSH.
 This way, repeated oligos that are specific for the ROI can be included in the final probe.

-### Warning: This approach occupies more hard drive space!
+### Warning: This approach occupies a lot more hard drive space!

 1. Preparation
 - Besides `data/rois/` and `data/ref/`, the pipeline requires an additional `data/exclude/` folder containing BED files with the coordinates of sections to mask out when running HUSH for each ROI.

-- Minimum exclusion regions can be generated using:
+2. (UNLESS manually providing exclusion regions) Exclude regions of interest from HUSH scan.

   ``` shell
   ./generate_exclude.py
   ```
 - The same sheet template can be used to manually add further regions to exclude.

-- Generate all required subfolders:
+2. Generate all required subfolders:

   ``` shell
   mkdir data/candidates